Links on SoundGuys may earn us a commission. Learn more.

 How does the Beyerdynamic DT 990 PRO sound?

 When it comes to the low end this is right up my alley.
 The light bass bump makes the bass hits on the song Phone Calls by Jessie Reyez sound great (0:39).
 The sub-bass immediately following the chorus normally has enough power to make your eyes shake, but that isn’t the case here.
-You can still hear it, but the headset doesn’t render it so loud that it becomes hard to hear vocals.
+You can still hear it, but the headphones doesn’t render it so loud that it becomes hard to hear vocals.

 Should you buy the Beyerdynamic DT 990 PRO?